invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureAuditLogsGraph.rst

     - Default: The output will be written to: "Output\EntraID\{date_AuditLogs}\Auditlogs.json

 -MergeOutput (optional)
-    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
+    - MergeOutput is the parameter specifying if you wish to merge JSON outputs to a single file.

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the JSON output file.